 83A Kingsland High Street

 I am a qualified and experienced psychotherapeutic counsellor, practising both privately and within the third sector.
-I run my private practice from a beautiful, quiet room at HQ Therapy in Hackney, London.
+I run my private practice from two locations in the borough of Hackney, London: in Dalston and Stoke Newington.

 I work with adults and young people (15+ years old).
-I offer both time-limited therapy (typically around 12 sessions) and longer-term, open-ended therapy.
+I work with individuals and couples, as well as offering group therapy.
+I offer both time-limited counselling (typically around 12 sessions) and longer-term, open-ended therapy.
 Sessions are 50 minutes each, either weekly or bi-weekly depending on your preference.